-Unlike the rest of the Prius lineup, this one looks conventional enough that you might never know it was a hybrid--if you didn't look at that 50-mpg rating, anyway.
-The lines of the Prius C combines a smooth, rounded, swept-back nose and smooth sides with a more conventionally vertical tail than the larger Prius liftback.
+At least from the side, the Prius C looks conventional enough that you might not realize it's a Prius--until you see the badges or its 50-mpg rating.
+Its shape combines a smooth, rounded, swept-back nose and smooth sides with a more conventionally vertical tail than the larger Prius liftback.
+The 2015 update brings a slightly more aggressive front end to replace the original happy face.
+This styling is very much in line with that of the similarly sized Toyota Yaris as well as the latest Camry.
+It seems Toyota is getting edgy with its styling, perhaps to appear more youthful.
+For the Prius C, it works.
 There's no two-piece rear window here, just a conventional top-hinged hatchback flanked by high vertical tail lamps and topped by a surprisingly long roof spoiler--again to reduce fuel-wasting wind turbulence at speed.
 Especially from the rear, there's really nothing that reads "hybrid" except for a Hybrid Synergy Drive badge.

-Inside, too, the 2014 Prius C is more conventional than its larger siblings.
-It's deemed a subcompact, but it's longer than most other cars in that segment, which helps interior volume in the interest of cheating wind resistance.
-There's a classic Prius Multi-Information Display mounted in the center of the dash, just below the windshield, but both the console and the dash controls are much more conventional.
-Rather than the oddball Prius drive selector stalk, the smallest Prius uses a conventional chrome lever mounted on the tunnel.
-And if you've been inside the Toyota Yaris subcompact, you may recognize quite a few of the other switches and knobs as well.
+Inside, too, the 2015 Prius C is more conventional than its larger siblings.
+It's deemed a subcompact, but it's longer than most other cars in that segment, which boosts interior volume.
+There's a classic Prius Multi-Information Display mounted in the center of the dash, just below the windshield, but both the console and the dash controls are much more conventional than in other Prius models.
+Rather than the oddball, stubby Prius drive selector stalk, the smallest Prius uses a conventional chrome shift lever mounted on the tunnel.
+Anyone who's been in a Toyota Yaris subcompact recently will recognize quite a few of the other switches and knobs as well.

 The front seats are about the same as any other Prius model: thin, but comfortable enough.
 We were surprised that two six-foot adults fit neatly in the rear, with a bit of negotiation with front-seat riders.
 The quality of the interior trim is about par for a subcompact, but definitely a step down from other Prius models.
 There's even some painted metal visible in certain areas--that's one way Toyota keeps the price under $20,000 in a car with a full hybrid powertrain.
 Our test cars have all been built and assembled well, without squeaks or other glitches.

-The Prius C five-door hatchback still starts below $20,000, and it's a dedicated hybrid model, meaning there's no gasoline-only version.
-To go with its smaller size, the subcompact Prius gets a smaller powertrain too.
-Its 1.5-liter four-cylinder engine has an output of only 73 horsepower, and the Hybrid Synergy Drive system it's paired with is a new, more compact design.
+The Prius C is a dedicated hybrid model, meaning there's no gasoline-only version.
+Its 1.5-liter four-cylinder engine has an output of only 73 horsepower, and the Hybrid Synergy Drive system it's paired with is more compact than its big brother's.
 Together, the engine and two motor-generators put out a total of 99 hp.
-But where the Prius C really wins is in packaging: Toyota managed to house both a smaller 0.9-kilowatt-hour battery pack and the car's gasoline tank under the rear seat, providing a full-depth load bay--unlike the similarly sized Honda Insight, whose much shallower cargo area has a battery pack below it.
-The EPA 50-mpg fuel-efficiency rating breaks down to 53 mpg on the city cycle (higher than the Prius Liftback) and 46 mpg on the highway (lower than the Liftback), which points out how hard it is to make a very aerodynamic subcompact car.
+But where the Prius C really wins is in packaging: Toyota managed to house both a smaller 0.9-kilowatt-hour battery pack and the car's gasoline tank under the rear seat, providing a full-depth load bay--unlike the defunct Honda Insight, with a battery underneath its much shallower cargo area.

 The Prius C isn't a fast car, but work it hard and it'll keep up with traffic.
-Toyota offers an EV mode, to keep the car in all-electric drive at low speeds for up to half a mile.
+Toyota offers an EV mode that can keep the car in all-electric drive at low speeds for up to half a mile; it's activated with a pushbutton on the dash.
 Then there's an Eco mode, which lowers the climate-control settings and caps power output, for even thriftier use of fuel at the price of sloooow travel.
 We tested it dutifully, and then switched it off--and found the Prius C to be quite economical even when driven energetically.

-The 2014 Toyota Prius C comes in four trim levels, known as One, Two, Three, and Four.
-The price of a Prius C One starts at $19,890 including the mandatory $810 delivery fee.
+The 2015 Toyota Prius C comes in four trim levels, known as One, Two, Three, and Four.
+The price of a Prius C One starts around $20,000.
 Every Prius C, even the base model, offers quite a lot of standard equipment, including power windows, mirrors, and locks; automatic climate control; keyless entry; and a sound system that includes a USB port (and iPod capability).
 But those base models use an old-fashioned ignition key to start the car, rather than the "Start" button found on pricier Prius models.
 And that price still gets you the highest gas mileage rating of any non-plug-in car sold in the U.S. this year.